 I love good food and constantly seek out new tastes and experiences.
 My motto when it comes to food is that I will try anything once.
 Sometimes it works out great, other times not so much.
-My most recent fail was veal brains at M. Wells Dinette which got me thinking about memorable dining experiences.
-I have had quite a few memorable ones over the years but the 10 below are the ones that stood out the most to me.
+My most recent fail was veal brains at M. Wells Dinette which got me thinking about my best and worst experiences.
+I have had quite a few memorable ones over the years but the below are the 10 of the best dining experiences that I have ever had.

 #1 on my list is The Taling Chan Floating Market in Bangkok.
 Surprised?
 So am I. But it truly is my most memorable dining experience of all time.
 I reflect back on it often because G and I spent such a fun day there.
 We had low expectations because I had previously been to Damnoen Saduak Floating Market and found it to be incredibly crowded and touristy.
 Not so at Taling Chan which serves locals and domestic tourists.
 A huge bonus was the incredibly tasty and ridiculously cheap seafood.
 For under $10USD per person, G and I ate like kings.
 From the fried whole mini crabs, to the meat stuffed mussels, to the 40 grilled pork skewers, to the huge river prawns, to the freshly fried slightly spicy shrimp, to the curry, to the pad thai (very different from the pad thai in NYC), to the mee siam, and the various tropical drinks.
 Nothing disappointed and some of it was the best we ever had.
 For example the grilled pork skewers.
 We placed an order for the skewers at the tail end of our meal thinking an order would be like 10 skewers.
 40 skewers showed up and G and I were like how are we ever going to finish that?
 15 minutes later we were fighting for the last stick.
 The food at Taling Chan was seriously delicious, we ate there in April 2010 and I can still remember every single dish without looking at pictures.